Lodge Moor camp: Murder

-Current Condition and Uses
+Current condition and uses

 Many of the concrete bases for the Nissen huts remain, along with remains of toilet blocks and emergency water storage tanks.
 However, apart from the concrete bases, the area is now overgrown with trees, bracken and brambles, and used mainly by dog walkers.
 It is signposted as Redmires Camp Plantation and owned by Sheffield City Council.

-In 1979, a small part of the area was cleared to make a permanent site for Travellers, which is still in use today.
+In 1979, a small part of the area was cleared to make a permanent site for Travellers, for which it is still in use.

-Archeology students from the University of Sheffield, working with the Sheffield Lakeland Landscape Partnership (SLLP), undertook new searches of the World War II camp remains in the Summer of 2019.
+Archaeology students from the University of Sheffield, working with the Sheffield Lakeland Landscape Partnership (SLLP), undertook new searches of the World War II camp remains in the Summer of 2019.
 In April 2021, visitors to the site reported that Sheffield City Council workers, clearing trees from the site, had damaged concrete bases of the prisoners' accommodation, broke one of the toilet blocks, and crushed the remains of sewage pipes.
 The site is protected as a Scheduled Monument.